muehlefeldt/unity-machine-learning/docs/run-log.md

 * Build rerun of 1133 again.
 Now 40 areas with prefab.
 * Check runtime and reward.
 * 1000 sec less needed.
 * Maybe mainly an issue of RAM usage?
 Who knows.
+No, tensorboard uses a lot RAM.

 ## 1137
 * Now 60 areas.
 Rest unchanged.